jorditorresBCN/job-scheduler-of-CNN-workers-with-PyCOMPSs/README.md

 def main(path, imagepath, img, res):
 ...
 ```
-- The barrier for the parallel tasks.
+- To add the barrier for the parallel tasks.
 ```python
 results = compss_wait_on(results)
 ```

 **Experiments**

 Our experiments have been run on MareNostrum3[[7]][MN3].
-We have executed the application with variable number of Nodes and CPU's per node, in order to test the scalability.
-The results can be found in the Results folder.
+We have executed the application with variable number of Nodes (1-2-3-4, 2-4-8-16) and CPU's per node (2-4-8-16), in order to test the scalability.
+The results can be found in the Results/Scalability folder.
+A general view of the generated traces of the 3 experiments can also be found in the Results/Traces folder.
+Finally, a dependencies graph of the parallel tasks can be found in the Results/Graph folder.

 [API]: https://www.tensorflow.org/api_docs/python/state_ops/exporting_and_importing_meta_graphs#export_meta_graph
 [API2]: https://www.tensorflow.org/api_docs/python/framework/utility_functions#import_graph_def